 spend time on the front page and then remain on the site and have a

-after time.
-Some of the artists are physically, emotionally or mentally
+Some of the artists are physically, emotionally or

-challenged, some are not and some tear cellophane into slivers of light.
+mentally challenged, some are not and some tear cellophane into slivers of

-battling good and evil.
+are true visionary and some stand fiercely in battle to fight with evil.
 They stick together what comes their way.
 Some

 paint what they see and hear and feel.
 Others paint what they want us to

 see of what they think they see.
 Some are mad.

 The design of the site is simple to purposefully focus on the artwork.
 There is an

 absence of descriptive text.
 Clicking on the artists' own website link on their

 gallery page will get a visitor dimensions, medium and the like.